RI-SE/smirk/docs/Data Management Specification.md

 # 6 ML Data Validation Results [S] <a name="data_validation_results"></a>
 The SMIRK ML data validation consists of two activities, a [Fagan inspection](https://en.wikipedia.org/wiki/Fagan_inspection) of the data requirements and an analysis of the data sets.
 Moreover, as the SMIRK data is generated in ESI Pro-SiVIC, we argue that the corresponding [scripts](https://github.com/RI-SE/smirk/tree/main/pedestrian-generator) result in data that implicitly complies with most of the data requirements.

-First, the SMILE project conducted a Fagan inspection, i.e., a formal inspection, consisting of the steps 1) Planning, 2) Overview, 3) Preparation, 4) Inspection meeting, 5) Rework, and 6) Follow-up.
+First, the SMILE3 project conducted a Fagan inspection, i.e., a formal inspection, consisting of the steps 1) Planning, 2) Overview, 3) Preparation, 4) Inspection meeting, 5) Rework, and 6) Follow-up.
 The Fagan inspection targeted the entire DMS.

 1. Planning: The authors prepared the DMS and invited the required reviewers to an inspection meeting.
 1. Overview: During one of the regular project meetings, the lead authors explained the fundamental structure of the DMS to the reviewers.
 The partly relevant SRS inspection checklist was also introduced.
 Reviewers were also assigned particular inspection perspectives based on their individual expertise.
 All information was repeated in an email, as not all reviewers were present at the meeting.